What Are You Really Feeling?

 If that is what you are actually looking for—this is for you.
 And it is free.

-I am a trauma-informed spiritual director, a single mother of six, and a woman who spent years staying in motion and calling it healing.
+I am a trauma-informed spiritual mentor, a single mother of six, and a woman who spent years staying in motion and called it healing.

 I did not want to look at what was underneath.
 There were things I had to admit to—harm done to me, and harm I caused others out of coping mechanisms I had never learned to name.
 I had to look at people I had covered up for and made excuses for, because as a child I did not know how else to survive the fact that they were not there the way they should have been.